Consultative Council (Bahrain)

 Critics state that the ruling family has sought to use the appointed Consultative Council to guarantee veto power over all legislation.
 The council includes Faisal Fulad, an activist accused in the Bandargate scandal of illegally receiving a monthly stipend of BD500 (US$1,326) for fomenting sectarian hatred.

 Following a political reconciliation between the government and the four party Shia Islamist Al Wefaq-led opposition, there have been persistent rumours that the government is preparing to nominate their activists to the Shura Council.
 While government officials have denied the plan, reports in the press in April 2006 claimed that opposition leaders have received assurances from a government middleman that some of their iconic figures could be appointed to the Shura.
 The report added that the opposition leaders "neither accepted nor rejected the offer, but promised to study it carefully".

-Two members of the Consultative Council, both of them women, have been appointed to the cabinet: Dr Nada Haffadh became Bahrain's first woman cabinet minister in 2004 when she became Minister of Health; the second woman to be appointed to the cabinet, Social Affairs Minister Dr Fatima Baloushi, also previous served on the Council.
+Three female members of the Consultative Council have been appointed to the government: Dr Nada Haffadh became Bahrain's first woman cabinet minister in 2004 when she became Minister of Health; the second woman to be appointed to the cabinet, Social Affairs Minister Dr Fatima Baloushi, also previously served on the Council, as did Sameera bint Ibrahim Rajab who became Minister of State for Information Affairs in 2012.

+In December 2022 Jehad Al Fadhel, who had been a member of the Council since 2012, was appointed Second Deputy Chairman of the Shura Council.

 The chairman of the Consultative Council serves as the chairman of the joint National Assembly of Bahrain when it meets.
 The term of the council is four years.